devipooja29/Six-Months-of-AI/README.md

-# Six Month of AI
+# Six Months of AI

-I am taking course of **Six months of AI and Data Science Mentorship Program** on Codanics.com.
+I am enrolled in the **Six Months of AI and Data Science Mentorship Program** on Codanics.com.
 This repository contains the work I am completing during the course.